 Breach of Fiduciary Duty by an Executor, Power of Attorney, Trustee, Caregiver or Person in a Position of Trust in New Jersey

-Executors and trustees also owe a fiduciary duty to the heirs and beneficiaries of an estate.
-A fiduciary duty consists of a duty of good faith and fair dealing and diligent effort.
-A fiduciary must always consider the best interests of the trust or estate before his or her interests.
+By law, executors and trustees owe a fiduciary duty to the heirs and beneficiaries of an estate.
+A fiduciary duty means a duty of good faith, fair dealing and diligent effort.
+A fiduciary must always consider the best interests of the trust or estate before his or her personal and financial interests.
 When an executor, power of attorney or trustee profits from his or her position, other than earning agreed-upon compensation, they may have breached their fiduciary duty.
 A failure to safeguard trust or estate assets that causes a loss to the heirs and beneficiaries may also be a breach of fiduciary duty.
 The heirs and beneficiaries damaged as a result can file a lawsuit against the executor or trustee.
 Under some circumstances, the executor, trustee and power of attorney can be held personally liable for the loss.
 When this happens, you need a seasoned NJ Elder Care attorney.

 Failure to Account by Executor, Trustee, Power of Attorney and Guardian

 Persons in a fiduciary position have a duty to preserve and protect estate assets, and to account to the beneficiaries for all monies coming in and going out.
-A NJ court will not allow probate to end until a satisfactory accounting is complete.
+If disputed, the courts will not allow probate to end until a satisfactory accounting is complete.
 Without a proper accounting, beneficiaries are entitled to file a petition seeking a court order compelling an accounting.
 Fiduciaries who fail to properly account for their actions may be removed by the court.